 Apart from hiking, all sports are prohibited in the National Park.
 That means: put on your hiking boots, put on your backpack and off you go.

-The 21 hiking routes, which are, however, closed in winter, can be filtered on the Swiss National Park website according to marching time, altitude gain and degree of difficulty
+The 21 hiking routes, which are, however, closed in winter, can be filtered on the Swiss National Park website according to marching time, altitude gain and difficulty

 The main entrance to the park, through which virtually all hiking trails can be reached, is Zernez.
 Here is also the Visitor Center, where all conceivable information is served to you on a silver platter